 They direct their action to groups of people that may be excluded from information society based on gender, age, professional and social environment, lack of time, knowledge, skills, motivation and/or material or economic resources… and they manage to adapt the use of technological applications to alleviate these social gaps at working, participation or health levels, among others.
 A challenge, 12 years of work that without going any further than last year received from the hands of the Prince and Princess of Asturias a recognition for “the creation of new forms of participation and social innovation in support of groups at risk of exclusion”, and the economic and social recognition of Google.org, for being one of 50 entities that are changing the world, the first and currently the only organization recognized with such merit in Spain.( http://bit.ly/sM5CLM)

 The Cybervolunteers are social change agents conscious of the power of new technologies to bring about this change and empower people.
-We use technologies from a social perspective and we contribute to eliminate other gaps through awareness, information and training (in classroom and on line) and satisfying the needs of each individual or social group which we work with.
+We use technologies from a social perspective and we contribute to eliminating other gaps through awareness, information, and training (in the classroom and online) and satisfying the needs of each individual or social group which we work with.
 So our actions are highlighted by social innovation, by the use of new tools to solve old problems in a different way, because new technologies should not create more gaps, but to help eliminate existing ones.
 Further info: www.cibervoluntarios.org

 Cibervoluntarios develops activities to promote digital skills for a wide range of people (with special needs, with fewer education, with employability needs…) in a wide range of nonformal education activities.
 They have participated in several European projects (FP7, Leonardo, Grundtvig, Youth in Action).
 The Spanish partner would be both as Living Lab (testing different technological tools/applications/services/products) or offering their know-how (in technological volunteerism, citizen empowerment, social innovation through ICTs, digital literacy…) between others.